front-commerce/developers.front-commerce.com/source/docs/advanced/theme/translations.md

 > You can see exactly which translation files are used by opening the files located in `.front-commerce/translations/`.

-Please keep in mind that when you run `npm run translate`, the new keys will be added to `translations/[lang].json`.
-However, if you are developping a module it can make sense to create manually the files in `<my-module>/translations/[lang].json` and move the translations there.
+Please keep in mind that when you run `npm run translate`, new keys will be added to `translations/[lang].json`.
+However, if you are developing a module it can make sense to manually create the files in `<my-module>/translations/[lang].json` and relocate the translations there.

 ## About dynamic content